Results from the 4PI Effective Action in 2- and 3-dimensions: Numerical Results

+In all of our calculations, the full momentum dependence of the vertex and self-energy is taken into account.
+In order to produce figures, we must fix some momentum components to obtain a 2-dimensional representation of the results.
+For the 4-point function, when we consider the dependence on either the number of iterations or the coupling, we choose all momentum components equal to zero.
+We also study the momentum dependence of the 4-point function as a function of $(p_a)_x$ and $\{(p_a)_x,(p_b)_x\}$ with all other momentum components set to zero, where $(p_a)_x$ and $(p_b)_x$ are the $x$-components of the momentum of the first and second legs.
+For the 2-point function, because of the renormalization condition, we consider $\Sigma(p_x=2,0,0)$ as a function of the number of iterations and coupling, and also $\Sigma(p_x,0,0)$ at fixed coupling.

+It is interesting to compare the results we obtain from the non-perturbative calculation with the corresponding perturbative ones.
+The continuum perturbative solution can be obtained from equations (\ref{vpert}) and (\ref{spert}).
+In order to check our equations, we also do the perturbative calculation on the lattice by solving equations (\ref{Eq25}) and (\ref{Eq26}) with the the self-consistent vertex and propagator replaced by the bare ones.
+We work in 3D and use $N=6$, 8, 10, 12 and 30, the results are shown in figure \ref{fig:Pert3D}.
+For very large $N$ the lattice calculation converges to the continuum limit, as it should.
+In this paper we do not go beyond $N=10$, and although it is clear that larger $N$'s are desirable, the figure shows that the calculation converges in the sense that $N=10$ is closer to $N=8$ than $N=8$ is to $N=6$.
+Later in this section we discuss convergence further.

-where $\alpha$ is the convergence factor, and we choose $\alpha=0.5$.
-Figure~\ref{VSigk} shows the self-consistent solutions evolving with the number of iterations.
-One can see that the self-consistent solutions converge well after about 10 iterations when the coupling strength is $\lambda=m^{2}$.
-The number of iterations that is needed increases slightly as $\lambda$ increases, but it is easy to obtain the converged solutions for $\lambda$ up to 10$m^2$.
+In figure \ref{fig:conver23D} we show the 4-point function and self-energy as a function of the number of iterations.
+We choose $\lambda=5$ (in mass units), and $N=16$ in 2D and $N=8$ in 3D.
+The first two iterations are not included so that the evolution can be seen more clearly.
+In both the 2D and 3D cases, self-consistent convergent solutions are obtained quickly after several iterations.
+The number of iterations that is needed increases slightly as $\lambda$ increases, but it is easy to obtain converged solutions for $\lambda \sim 10$.